What Is Capital Employed?

 The capital allocation gives an idea about how much fund is available for investment that will generate enough return for it to become profitable and sustainable in future.
 This will lead to growth and expansion.

 |Capital Employed Formula =||Total Assets – Current Liabilities|

 |0 – 0 =||0|

-Capital Employed Formula in Excel (with excel template)
+Capital Employed in Excel (with excel template)

-This is very simple.
+It is straightforward.
 In the first method, You need to provide the two inputs of Total Assets and Total Current Liabilities.
-And in the second method, you need to provide the three inputs of Non-Current Assets, Current Liabilities, and Current Assets.
+And in the second method, you need to provide the three inputs of Non-Current AssetsNon-Current AssetsNon-current assets are long-term assets bought to use in the business, and their benefits are likely to accrue for many years.
+These Assets reveal information about the company's investing activities and can be tangible or intangible.
+Examples include property, plant, equipment, land & building, bonds and stocks, patents, trademark., Current Liabilities, and Current Assets.

 Calculation by First Method